noahgrant/resourcerer/README.md

 }
 ```

-`MyClassWithDecisionsAndAnalysts` will now receive the following loading-related props, assuming we've assigned the `USERS` key a string value of `'users'` in our config file:
+`MyClassWithTodosAndAUsers` will now receive the following loading-related props, assuming we've registered a `usersCollection` in our config file:

 - `todosLoadingState`
 - `usersLoadingState`